COVID-19 Vaccine Strategy

-The COVID-19 vaccine strategy sets out the Government's mission to ensure that New Zealand has access to a safe and effective vaccine as early as possible.
+The COVID-19 Vaccine Strategy sets out the Government's mission to ensure that New Zealand has access to safe and effective vaccines as early as possible.

-The strategy aims to secure a vaccine – safe, effective and in sufficient quantities – at the earliest possible time.
+The strategy aims to secure COVID-19 vaccines – safe, effective and in sufficient quantities – at the earliest possible time.
 It will ensure New Zealand has detailed knowledge of key international research efforts and an ability to assess promising vaccine candidates as they emerge.

 - Connecting globally to contribute to all aspects of vaccine development, distribution and use

 - Investing in research that contributes to global efforts, builds relationships and supports early access to a vaccine